 Help with Symptoms of Trauma

 Do you identify with some of the symptoms of a person who has experienced trauma?
 There’s no need to carry on alone if you’re suffering from acute stress disorder or PTSD as a result of trauma.
 A psychologist can help you by offering expert advice and tailored treatment.
-Please call +31851308900 or contact us for an appointment.

 Many people go through a shocking experience in their lives.
 It is normal to experience symptoms from this.
 Usually, these go away overtime.
 If you cannot cope with a trauma properly, you may experience long-term complaints: PTSD may develop.
 PTSD affects your life on several levels.
 If you get angry or irritable more easily and are not comfortable in your own skin, it also affects your family and friends.
 In addition, your work can suffer.
 Especially because your ability to concentrate is not what it used to be.
 Some people with PTSD are temporarily unable to go to work or school.
 Alcohol problems or addictions to sedatives also occur as a result of PTSD.